srivatsa-FuLab/simple_modularControl_v1.02/README.md

 * Encapsulate device communication into a driver function (there are templates and some less commonly used device drivers under `mcInstruments->extras`).

 <pre>
-More details on parameters defined within the included drivers (inherited from ModularControl)
+More details on parameters defined within the included drivers:

-For your reference (it is always a good ideal to keep your code readable!)
+__For your reference (it is always a good ideal to keep your code readable!)__
-* `config.kind.kind`, the programatic name of the kind (i.e. type of interface, physical device identifier, etc.)
+`config.kind.kind`, the programatic name of the kind (i.e. type of interface, physical device identifier, etc.)
-* `config.kind.name`, the explanatory name of the kind (i.e. manufacturer, model number, etc.)
+`config.kind.name`, the explanatory name of the kind (i.e. manufacturer, model number, etc.)

+__Common Parameters__
+Device agnostic

-In a `mcAxis` type driver [i.e. for bi-directional communication; Input and Output thru DAQ]:
-`config.kind.intUnits` a string representing the units that the axis uses internally (e.g. for piezos, this is volts) `config.kind.extUnits` a string representing the units that the user should use (e.g. for piezos, this is microns) `config.kind.int2extConv` conversion from internal to external units (e.g. for piezos, 0V maps to -25um, 10V maps to 25um)
+* In a `mcAxis` type driver [i.e. for bi-directional communication; Input and Output thru DAQ] `config.kind.intUnits` a string representing the units that the axis uses internally (e.g. for piezos, this is volts) `config.kind.extUnits` a string representing the units that the user should use (e.g. for piezos, this is microns) `config.kind.int2extConv` conversion from internal to external units (e.g. for piezos, 0V maps to -25um, 10V maps to 25um)